jplatta/deploy_rails_to_production/README.md

 # Deploying Ruby on Rails Application to Production

 ## Description
-This document is a synthesis (and not an explanation) of the steps for deploying a Ruby on Rails application using Capistrano.
+This document is a synthesis (and not an explanation) of the steps for deploying a Ruby on Rails application with a PostgreSQL database to a Linux hosting environment using Capistrano.

 ## Assumptions
 * Linux hosting env, e.g. Digital Ocean Droplet: Ubuntu 16.04.4 x64
-* Ruby on Rails application versioned on Github
+* Ruby on Rails application versioned using git
 * Application uses a PostgreSQL database in production

 ## References